jaaz10/jaaz10/README.md

 ## Current Focus
 - 🎓 Computer Science student passionate about Web Dev and IT stuff
-- 💼 IT professional exploring the intersections of system admin and development
+- 💼 IT professional exploring the intersections of system admin and web/app development
 - 🔧 Always tinkering with config files and side projects

 ## Tech Stack
-- Web Development
+- Web/App Development
 - GNU/ Linux
 - System Administration